 Bellaire Texan, November 25, 1971, June 5, 1974.
 Mrs. Robert N. Gay and Mrs. J. W. Hawks, Bellaire's Own Historical Cookbook (Bellaire, Texas: Bellaire Women's Civic Club, 1969).
 A History of Bellaire (Bellaire, Texas: Greater Bellaire Chamber of Commerce, 1971).
 Vertical Files, Dolph Briscoe Center for American History, University of Texas at Austin.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Jeffrey D. Dunn, "BELLAIRE, TX," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/heb05), accessed May 25, 2013.
-Published by the Texas State Historical Association.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Jeffrey D. Dunn, "BELLAIRE, TX," accessed May 24, 2020, http://www.tshaonline.org/handbook/online/articles/heb05.